Fun Seaside Sparrow Facts For Kids | Kidadl

 Fun Seaside Sparrow Facts For Kids

-The seaside sparrow (Ammospiza maritima) has many subspecies that each have subtle differences.
+The seaside sparrow (Ammospiza maritima) has many subspecies, each with subtle differences.
 The dusky seaside sparrow, Scott's seaside sparrow, and the Cape Sable seaside sparrow are all seaside sparrows.

 If you like this article, please go through our facts about the chipping sparrow and the scarlet macaw.